 Cayuga Lake is stocked annually with approximately 60,000 Lake Trout, 25,000 Brown Trout and 40,000 Atlantic Salmon.

-Cayuga Lake Photos
+Cayuga Lake Resources

-Popular Types of Fish at Cayuga Lake, New York
+Directions to Cayuga Lake, New York